gartavanis/IDEAS-watersheds/README.md

   1. Follow the instructions [here](https://hydroframesubsettools.readthedocs.io/en/latest/getting_started.html#creating-a-hydrogen-hydroframe-hydrodata-account-and-registering-a-pin) to create a Hydrogen account.
   2. Go to [Docker](https://www.docker.com/products/docker-desktop/) and download Docker Desktop.
 Make sure you download the correct version based on your computer’s operating system and architecture.
 Follow the instructions to install Docker Desktop. ![alt text](https://github.com/gartavanis/IDEAS-watersheds/blob/main/Docker.png)
   3. Launch Docker Desktop.
 The application should be running while you do the next steps.
 (You might need to create a Docker account and sign in if you don’t already have one.)
-  4. Start a new terminal session to type the commands in steps 5 and 6:
+  4. Start a new terminal session to type the commands in the next two steps:
   5. Pull the parflow/subsettools image from DockerHub.
 Choose the correct version based on your computer’s architecture:
 **NOTE:** *If your Docker is running out of space, you might need to use [docker system prune](https://docs.docker.com/engine/reference/commandline/system_prune/) with the appropriate options to clear out old containers and make space for the new one.*
 - For the x86_64/amd64 architecture: